The display shows A21; the burner shuts down, and the unit locks out after running for a short time.

 - Verify flue design: Confirm that the installed vent length, diameter, and fittings match Buderus installation requirements.
 Excessive length or wrong material can cause overheating.

-- Inspect heat exchanger: If flue path is clear, remove burner access and visually inspect the heat exchanger for heavy scale or soot.
+- Inspect heat exchanger: If the flue path is clear, remove burner access and visually inspect the heat exchanger for heavy scale or soot.
 A dirty exchanger can raise flue temperatures.
 Clean according to Buderus service procedures.

 If venting or combustion issues are suspected and you are not certified, contact a qualified gas technician.